SH-Automation/TCEditor/PRD.md

 - **Concurrent History Changes**: Handle multiple browser tabs gracefully with eventual consistency
 - **Invalid History State**: Validate history entries before applying to prevent corrupted states
 - **Lost Undo Context**: Clearly indicate when undo/redo is unavailable with helpful messaging
+- **Malformed CSV Files**: Detect and report parsing errors with specific line numbers and format issues
+- **Column Mapping Conflicts**: Prevent multiple CSV columns mapping to same database field with validation error
+- **Missing Required Fields**: Block import if required database fields are not mapped with clear error messages
+- **Duplicate IDs in Import**: Detect ID conflicts between import data and existing records with merge/skip options
+- **Large Import Files**: Show progress indicator for imports with 100+ rows and prevent UI blocking
+- **Invalid Data in CSV**: Validate data types during import (e.g., text in numeric fields) with row-level error reporting
+- **Empty Export**: Warn user when attempting to export tables with no data
+- **Encoding Issues**: Handle UTF-8 and other character encodings in CSV files gracefully

 ## Design Direction
 The design should feel professional and systematic like enterprise testing tools, emphasizing clarity and efficiency over visual flourish, with a clean interface that reduces cognitive load during complex test planning workflows.